-The white opal or called opal is transparent.
+The white opal Or said opal is transparent.
 It is the best known in the general public because it is much more frequent and easy to find, compared to the high -end opal such as the Black Opal, whose radiance is often more lively.
 It is found in Mintabie, Coober Pedy and Andamooka in South Australia as well as White Cliffs in New South Wales.

 The Opal of Fire

-The Opal of Fire is a bright orange opal which does not necessarily show a set of colors.
+The Opal of Fire is a bright orange opal that does not necessarily show a set of colors.
 It can be cut with facets, while the opals with color play are often cut in cabochon or even keep their original shape to keep as much effect as possible.
 It is mainly found in Mexico, in the States of Querétaro and Sonora, as well as in Mexico City.
 About around 90%, the opals come from Australia.
 This country therefore produces the majority of black, white and boulder opals.
 Over time, the opal has never stopped fascinating cultures around the world.
 And each country has a very special relationship with this bewitching stone.
-It is the journey of opals through the ages and continents that constitutes its history, oh so extraordinary.
+It's the voyage Opens through the ages and continents that constitute its history, oh so out of the ordinary.
 Pendant with 3 opals

 The opal through the ages

 The origin of the term opal comes from the Sanskrit "Upala" meaning "precious stone".
-Later the Greeks named it "Opallios", meaning "seeing a color change".
+Later the Greeks named it "Opallios", meaning "to see a color change".
 The opal has always been honored by the Orientals, which entitled it "anchor of hope".
 In ancient Greece, the opals were as estimated as the diamonds.
 And it was assigned the gift of predicting the future.
-In ancient Rome, it was named "the queen of gems" because she had in her all the colors of other gems.
-The opal embodied for them the symbol of hope, purity and love.
+In ancient Rome, it was found "the Queen of Gems" because she had in her all the colors of other gems.
+The opal embodied for them the symbol of hope, purity andamour.
 They positioned her in 2nd row after the emerald, in terms of value.

 In the Middle Ages, the opal was used to treat eye-related diseases and later blond women used to wear hair accessories with inlaid opals, believing that these magic stones would prevent their beautiful hair from becoming gray.
 The crown of the Holy Roman Emperor contained a breathtaking opheal, called "Orphanus".
 It was said that she retained the honor of the Empire.
 At the end of 18th - early 19th century, the opal was also part of the crown jewels in France and Hungary.
-Napoleon offered the Empress Joséphine "the Trojan fire", a magnificent opal with luminous red reflections.
+Napoleon offered the Empress Joséphine "L’Emme de Troy", a magnificent opal with luminous red reflections.

-The Oples of the Treasury of the Hofburg in Austria are also famous: among these is the large collection of Princess Stéphanie de Belgique: belts, bracelets, earrings, pins and necklaces in opal.
+The Oples of the Treasury of the Hofburg in Austria are also renowned: among these is the large collection of Princess Stéphanie de Belgique: belts, bracelets, earrings, pins and necklaces in opal.
 The collection of Queen Victoria is no less famous.
 Sovereign of Australia, homeland of the most remarkable black opals, the queen had access to the most prestigious stones.
-She brought it throughout her reign and offered her friends and daughters and granddaughters, advocating the symbolism of love and purity suggested the opal.
+She brought it throughout her reign and offered her friends and daughters and granddaughters, advocating the symbolism of theamour And the purity suggested by the opal.
 It became much sought after because the royal court of England was then considered the model in terms of fashion worldwide.

-In the 19th century still, although considered a lucky charm by the Queen, the opal was given a completely different reputation on the French side.
+In the 19th century still, although considered as lucky charm by the Queen, the opal was given a completely different reputation on the French side.
 Several theories would explain this phenomenon.

-The most plausible being as follows: the lapidarians and sheds of the 19th century were penalized if they caused the damage to the stones by rising them.
-This having happened to them several times by manipulating the opal, they believed that this gem was ausal and therefore synonymous with bad luck.
-The popularity of the opal was however little by little rehabilitated, among other things, thanks to leading characters such as Queen Victoria, and the famous French actress Sarah Bernhardt, who carried sumptuous opals when she interpreted Cleopatra in 1890.
+The most plausible being as follows: the lapidarians and 18th century tutors were penalized if they caused stones damage in rising them.
+This having happened to them several times by manipulating the opal, they believed that this gem was auspicious and therefore synonymous with bad luck.
+The popularity of the opal was however gradually rehabilitated, among other things, thanks to leading characters such as Queen Victoria, and the famous French actress Sarah Bernhardt, who carried sumptuous opals when she interpreted Cleopatra in 1890.
 Fortunately, too, a discovery in 1902 in New South Wales in Australia made it possible to overshadow this dark opinion of the opal.
-In Lightning Ridge, minors have come out of the ground a brand new form of precious opal: the black opal.
+In Lightning Ridge, minors have come out of the ground a brand new form of precious opal: the Black Opal.
 The opal market then experienced a new well -deserved boom.
 A few years later, the opals experienced their golden age during the Art Deco period (from 1920 to 1939): the artists creating models gave them preference on many stones, because of their discreet charm.

 Since the dawn of time and even today, the opal has been a puzzling stone that is not likely to sin in oblivion.
 It evokes for many a full stone with innumerable virtues.
 Legend or reality, everyone free to believe it.
-Anyway, the various legends relating to the opal and its virtues reinforce the fact that this puzzling stone will always remain present in the minds of those who admire it.
-For 40 years, Philippe Tournaire has been using the opal through timeless jewelry creations that highlight this exceptional stone.
+Anyway, the various legends relating to the opal and its virtues reinforce the fact that this puzzling stone will always remain present in the spirits of those who admire it.
+For 40 years, Philippe Tournaire has used the opal through creations of timeless jewelry that highlight this exceptional stone.